detlearsom/detlearsom.github.io/docs/index.md

-An ongoing cyber security research project at [University of Edinburgh's School of Informatics][informatics] with a range of collaborators.
+An ongoing cyber security research project at [University of Edinburgh's School of Informatics][informatics] with a range of collaborators and students.
 We are working on AI and machine learning methods for network intrusion detection, based on approximate models of software built from low-level traces.